cshneider/soho-ml-data-ready/README.md

 This program returns up to 7 folders, as specified by the user, which are named after their respective products that are queried with SunPy's Federated Internet Data Obtainer (Fido) and the Data Record Management System (DRMS) Python package.
 The DRMS is a system that was developed by the Joint Science Operation Center (JSOC).

-For calibrated MDI images, processed by Dr. Monica Bobra at Stanford University, DRMS queries Stanford University's JSOC.
+For calibrated MDI images, DRMS queries Stanford University's JSOC.
-These have the JSOC series 'mdi.fd_M_96m_lev182'.
+These have the JSOC series 'mdi.fd\_M\_96m\_lev182'.

 Each folder contains .fits (FITS = flexible Image Transport System) files which have been sieved for: